Relating categorical dimensions in topology and symplectic geometry: Symplectic tools: resolutions and LS-coverings in Liouville domains

-We recall the definition of a generalized cocore from \cite{ganatra2018sectorial}.
-Given $x\in \LL_X$, a generalized cocore $\cocore(x)$ is an exact cylindrical Lagrangian intersecting $\LL_X$ exactly once transversely at $x$.
-Observe that $\cocore(x)$ need not be strictly exact (as opposed to a cocore).
-In general, there is no reason for a point $x$ to admit a generalized cocore.
-In our previous example of $T^*M$, every point $x\in\LL_X= M$ has a generalized cocore which is $T^*_xM$.
-When $(X, \omega, Z)$ is a Weinstein domain, there exists a generalized cocore passing through every point belonging to the Lagrangian strata of the skeleton.
-Furthermore, for any collection of points $\{x_i\}\subset \LL_X$ belonging to the Lagrangian stratum of the Liouville skeleton, there exists an isotopic choice of Liouville form for $X$ and Liouville subdomain $B^*_\eps U\into X$ so that the image of $U$ is contained in $\LL_X$ and contains the points $x_i$.
-For this choice of Liouville form, the cotangent fibers $\{T^*_{x_i} M\}$ are examples of generalized cocores invariant under the Liouville flow. \begin{prop} Let $X$ be a Weinstein manifold and let $L$ be a generalized cocore.
+\begin{prop} Let $X$ be a Weinstein manifold and let $L$ be a generalized cocore.
 Then there exists a subdomain $Y \subset X$ completing to $X$ and a conical exact Lagrangian $\cocore(y)$ in $X$ with the following properties: \begin{itemize} \item $\cocore(y)$ and $L$ are Hamiltonian isotopic via a compactly supported Hamiltonian $H$; \item $H|_{\LL_X}=0$; and \item $\cocore(y)|_Y$ is a (not generalized) cocore at a point $y \in \LL_X$. \end{itemize} \end{prop} \begin{proof} After modifying the Liouville form in a neighborhood of the skeleton, we can take $Y\subset X$ a small subdomain around the skeleton satisfying the first three properties of \cref{prop:lagrangianCobordism}, and additionally so that \begin{itemize} \item locally around $x\in L\cap \LL_X$ it is modelled on a small Weinstein neighborhood $B^*_\eps U$ where $U\subset \LL_X$ and \item Furthermore, at each point $x\in L\cap \LL_X$ we can identify $U$ with a small ball in $\RR^n$ with $x$ at the origin, so that $L$ restricted to this neighborhood is parameterized by $i:x\mapsto (x, df).$ \end{itemize} Because the intersection is transverse, we can choose (in appropriate coordinates) $f=x_1^2+\cdots x_k^2 - x_{k+1}^2- \cdots x_{n}^2$, so that $L$ is modeled on a linear Lagrangian subspace of $T^*(-\eps,\eps)^n$ with the standard symplectic form and primitive, as drawn in \cref{fig:cocoreProfile} Let $\gamma$ be the blue curve drawn in \cref{fig:cocoreProfile}, which is chosen so that its primitive agrees with the red curve at the boundary and at the skeleton.

 Let $\bar \gamma(t)=\gamma(-t)$.
 Then

 The Lagrangian $\cocore(y)$ satisfies the following properties: \begin{itemize} \item agrees with $L$ outside of $D(r/2, \ldots, r/2)$, \item is Hamiltonian isotopic to $L$, \item admits a primitive $g: \cocore(y)\to \RR$ for the Liouville form which agrees with the primitive $f: L\to \RR$ outside of $D(r/2, \ldots, r/2)$. \item Furthermore, in a smaller Weinstein neighborhood $U=B^*_{1/8}D(r, \cdots r)$, we have $g|_{\cocore(y)\cap U}=f(0)$ and $U\cap \cocore(y)$ agrees with a cotangent fiber. \end{itemize} \end{proof}